US inmates got virus relief checks, and IRS wants them back

 It's not clear if inmates have any recourse, said Erb, the tax attorney.

-Those who are released before year's end can claim the missing money as a credit on their 2021 tax returns, but other inmates may be out of luck, Erb said.
+Those who are released before year's end and who didn't get a relief check can try to claim the missing money as a credit on their 2021 tax returns, but it's not clear if the IRS will honor such claims, Erb said.
+Other inmates may be out of luck.

 “I think somebody has to sue, and you have to have the resources to be able to do that,” she said.
 “I don’t know that there’s anything most people can do besides complain and see if they can attract some attention.
 You have to have somebody who will step up and be an advocate for that segment of the population.”